-The unserved and underserved locations identified in this document and its attachments are based on the June 2023 publication date of the National Broadband Map.
-Consistent with NTIA guidance, New Mexico's actual challenge process will use the November 2023 publication of the National Broadband Map (or whichever version is most current as of the time of initiation of the challenge process).
+The unserved and underserved locations identified in this document and its attachments are based on the December 12, 2023, publication date of the National Broadband Map.
+Consistent with NTIA guidance, New Mexico's actual challenge process will us® whichever version is most current as of the time of initiation of the challenge process.